Is microblading right for me?

 4) Do you have eczema/dermatitis?
 If so, where on the body?

-Eczema is a disqualification to microblading due to the irritation microblading causes in the skin.
-It can create redness that lasts years.
+Eczema In the BROW area is a disqualification to microblading due to the irritation microblading causes in the skin.
 If there is a presence of eczema or dermatitis on the face, we cannot perform the microblading service.

 5) Do you have alopecia or trichotillomania?
 (Compulsive pulling of hair.)